thedanielmark/thedanielmark/README.md

 ### Hi there 👋

+I'm a software engineer with over 8 years of experience.

 <!--
 **thedanielmark/thedanielmark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.